 Back and Spine Health

 There are spinal injuries that may require surgery if an individual is going to recover.
 Although some injuries may not require more than rehabilitation exercises, others will require surgical intervention.
 If this is not done, there is the possibility that the individual could get worse.
 Some of these injuries are extensive, and the surgeries can be extremely dangerous.
-Here are five of the most common spinal injuries that may require some type of surgery after consulting an orthopedic surgeon in Las Vegas, NV.
+Here are five of the most common spinal injuries that may require some type of surgery after consulting a spine surgeon in North Las Vegas, NV.

 Spinal Injuries That Can Occur